-How to fix a flashing white PlayStation 4 controller
+Have a flashing white PS4 controller?
+Here's how to fix it.

 - Press the PS button on the center of the controller.

 If none of the steps above work, you may have a faulty controller.
-It happens, especially if your controllers are not handled with care.
+It happens, especially if your controllers aren't handled with care.
 My toddler likes to use my controller as a hammer sometimes, and I'm sure that's not good for it.
-If that's the case, then you may need to return it to the store you bought it from or pick up another one on Amazon
+If that's the case, then you may need to return it to the store you bought it from or pick up a new one.